neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 Spike frequency adaptation model compared to standard LIF.
 :::

-In the equations, we represent that by having a new exponentially decaying differential equation for the threshold, modifying the threshold condition so that it’s $v>v_T$ instead of $v>1$, and specifying that after a spike the threshold should increase by some value.
-You can see that it does the job, there’s a smaller gap between earlier spikes than later spikes.
+In the equations, we represent that by having a new exponentially decaying differential equation for the threshold, modifying the threshold condition so that it's $v>v_T$ instead of $v>1$, and specifying that after a spike the threshold should increase by some value.
+You can see that it does the job, there's a smaller gap between earlier spikes than later spikes.

 ```{list-table} Adaptive leaky integrate-and-fire neuron definition
 :header-rows: 1